craigmiller160/send-safely-backend/README.md

 This is the backend coding assessment for Craig Miller's interview with Send Safely.

+## About Undo Functionality

+Since the `SendSafely` API does not appear to natively implement "undo" functionality, I chose to simply provide the ability to both add and remove all features of a package.
+This is the simplest solution to allow the end users to undo mistakes.

 ## How to Run

 The application can be run with a simple command.
 The arguments are a series of key/value pairs separated by an `=`.
 Different actions require different arguments.